jenissabarrera/aws-eventbridge-user-presence-update-blueprint/blueprint/index.md

 ### Enable the Amazon EventBridge Source integration in your Genesys Cloud organization

 1. In Genesys Cloud, install an Amazon EventBridge Source integration.
-For more information, see [Install Amazon EventBridge integration from Genesys AppFoundry](https://help.mypurecloud.com/?p=228013 "Goes to the Install Amazon EventBridge integration from Genesys AppFoundry article") in the Genesys Cloud Resource Center.
+For more information, see [Install Amazon EventBridge integration](https://help.mypurecloud.com/?p=228013 "Goes to the Install Amazon EventBridge integration") in the Genesys Cloud Resource Center.

 2. Configure the integration with the following settings:
   * **AWS Account ID**: Your AWS account ID